shuber/owners/README.md

 #some_slack_channel
 ```

-The `OWNERS` file also supports limiting paths with regular expressions or exact matches.
-Any whitespace that separates the subscriber from the path limiters are ignored.
+The `OWNERS` file also supports limiting paths with regular expressions.
+Any whitespace that separates the subscriber from the path limiters is ignored.

 ```
 @data         app/models/.*